mlhartme/stool/DOCUMENTATION.md

 [//]: # (-)

 ### sc-stage-argument

-Stage Argument.
+Stage argument.

 #### Description

 Most Stool commands are stage commands, i.e. they operate on one or multiple stages.
 All stage commands use the same *stage* argument to select the stage(s) to operate on.
 The general form of this argument is:

 `%all` operates on all stages in the current context